The Sail Relief Team Project and La Finca de Hamberto Project both part of the Community Through Colors, Inc, a 501(c)(3) nonprofit. EIN#82-3492084.

-Community through Colors, Inc started as a group of people using art, volunteerism, and open dialogue to spread hope and awareness of the similarities between all humans, despite geographical or cultural boundaries.
+Community through Colors, Inc started in 2016 as a group of people using art, volunteerism, and open dialogue to spread hope and awareness of the similarities between all humans, despite geographical or cultural boundaries.
 That initial project showed many of the values that run deep within the human species and make us all members of one community.

 Sail Relief Team initiated with disaster response in Puerto Rico after Category 5 storm Hurricane Maria devastated the islands and knocked out 100 percent of power.
 Raising emergency funds independently and working with other nonprofits and volunteers, we used support boats to respond to the immediate needs of disaster victims, including search and rescue, first-aid, clean drinking water, and communications.
 Using sailing vessels allows us to operate in places where fuel is scarce in a self-sufficient way that contributes resources to affected communities without straining damaged infrastructure.